crocs-muni/meesign-server/ARCHITECTURE.md

 If the task follows the usual task phases (voting, declined, running, failed, finished), then it should follow the structure of other task types already established in this repo.
 Otherwise, it must be handled exceptionally.

-Protocols are defined throughout several places in the codebase:
+Here is a general process for when the new task type follows the usual task phases:
-1. The `proto/meesign.proto` files in this and `meesign-crypto` repositories define a `ProtocolType` enumeration.
-Both must be extended.
+1. The `proto/meesign.proto` file defines a `TaskType` enumeration.
+It must be extended.
-2. A few trait implementations for `ProtocolType` must be extended in `main.rs`.
+2. A few trait implementations for `TaskType` must be extended in `persistence/enums.rs`.
-3. Another `ProtocolType` enum must be extended in `persistence/enums.rs`.
+3. The `task_type` enum must be extended in the DB migrations.
-4. The `protocol_type` enum must be extended in the DB migrations.
+4. The `RunningTaskContext` enum in `tasks/mod.rs` must be extended.
-5. A module should be added into `protocols`, similar to other protocols defined there.
+5. A module should be added into `tasks`, similar to other tasks defined there.
-6. The module needs to create a type implementing the `Protocol` trait for each of its variants, for example `<protocol>Group`, `<protocol>Sign`, ...
+6. The module needs to create a type implementing the `RunningTask` trait.
-7. The module should use constants from `meesign_crypto::protocols::<protocol>`.

-The overall structure should reflect the way other protocols are implemented.
-See the `protocols/frost.rs` module for example.
+The overall structure should reflect the way other tasks are implemented.
+See the `tasks/sign.rs` module for example.